On Quantum and Classical Treatments of Radiative Recombination: Conclusion

 \section{Conclusion}

-Classical and quantum approaches to the description of radiative recombination in a system of two particles bound by an attractive Coulomb interaction lead to significantly different expressions for the cross-sections.
-At the same time, there has not yet been a convincing answer to the question what parameters determine the applicability of each of these approaches.
+Classical and quantum, based on the smallness of fine structure constant, approaches to the description of radiative recombination in a system of two particles bound by an attractive Coulomb interaction lead to significantly different expressions for the cross sections.
+Therefore, it is important to understand under what conditions each of these approaches is valid.

 In this paper, we draw attention to the importance of taking into account the magnitude of the angular momentum of radiation emitted during recombination.
 In the electron-nucleus system, this value, calculated within the framework of classical electrodynamics, always turns out to be significantly less than the Planck constant $\hbar$.
 Accordingly, the change in the angular momentum of an electron passing into a bound state turns out to be the same.
 But this is impossible from a quantum point of view, since the angular momentum of an electron can only change by a multiple of $\hbar$.
-Therefore, in this situation, the radiative recombination cross section is correctly described by the quantum approach.
+Therefore, in this situation, as we showed, the total RR cross section is correctly described by the rigorous quantum or both semiclassical (proposed by Kramers and by authors of this work) approaches, but not by the classical one.
+The resulting condition (\ref{4.1.4}) for the validity of the Kramers formula is essentially the requirement that the fine structure constant be small.

-However, in astrophysical problems of radiative recombination in systems of magnetic monopoles or self-interacting dark matter particles, the situation may be different, the radiated angular momentum may be higher than $\hbar$.
-In our work, it is indicated at what charges of such particles this can take place.
-Accordingly, in such cases, the classical description may be correct for the radiative recombination cross section.
+However, in systems of magnetic monopoles or self-interacting dark matter, the analogue of the fine structure constant can be significant.
+Then the Kramers formula is wrong, and due to the lack of an exact quantum formula for this case, we can use the classical formula in its range of applicability (\ref{4.5}).
+Thus, for the problem of radiative recombination in a system of nonrelativistic particles, a lower bound on their velocity has been obtained.
+Obviously, only in the case when the fine structure constant is not small, this restriction can be satisfied in a certain range of values of the parameters $z$ and $Z$.

+The cases of large charges and, possibly, the emission of many photons with very low energies require non-perturbative treatment, which deserves separate consideration.

 \bmhead{Acknowledgments}